s-wild/Detecting-Online-Resource-Neutrality-and-Reliability-Web-Research-Sprint-3/README.md

 Start up Neo4j with `neo4j start`

-`npm start` will launch up the server, listening on port 3000 by default.
+`npm start` will launch the server, listening on port 3000 by default.

 #### Linting
 Uses Google's eslint configuration.
 Run `npm lint` to check.